Darryl Price

 Why do you write?

 Short Answer: Freedom of Speech.
-Long answer: Truth, Beauty and Goodwill.
+Long answer: Truth, Beauty and Goodwill of sorts.
 Creativity and expression of the human spirit, friendship in the name of and for the honor of the unique human spirit.
 That certainly would be the simplest way to put it but nothing's ever that simple, is it?
 There's also a belief that the world becomes what we say it is--that we are always co-creating the world every time we speak it out loud.
 And because of this single simple belief poetry has the power to change things, I think, for the better, for the wiser, for the kinder.
 It's at least worth a try.
 There's more than enough of the hateful kinds of words to go around and destroy the world seventeen times over.
 I'm interested in spreading a few in the other, more sane direction,if I can.
 We don't know all of what will become of our poetic deeds so there's a kind of blind faith at play here.
 Still I do what I can to name what beauty I can see,if I know of any on my path, where and when I see it, to create my own original works of art out of my very limited vocabulary, and to share them honestly with all of you.
 All of which brings us back to the beginning.
 Life is short or life is long.
 In any case it won't last.
 While I'm here I'd very much like to give off something like a light or leave a hand print on the cave wall to simply say, yes, another person was here, just like you, full of dreams, full of hopes, and fears, and every other type of emotion,

 (human) earthling, and still found it somewhat important to say, hello, and also goodbye.
 I appreciate your time.
 Say a poem for peace. dp